-A4: Say that you would like to participate in various competitions, if you get the chance to participate.
-You can also say that you plan to organize some events.
-Try to think about your answer to this question for a few minutes, and decide what you can do for them while studying at the college.
+You can also say that you plan to organize some events for fellow students, or perhaps plan to become a resident assistant.
+Try to think about your answer for a few minutes, and find something you can do for other students.

 Q5: What do you plan to do in your free time, while studying at the college?